ANSI.SYS: Functionality

+checked if this driver was in use, and changed the CLS command to use an escape sequence instead of a BIOS call.

 Keyboard remapping

-An interesting feature of ANSI.SYS is the ability to remap any key on the keyboard in order to perform shortcuts or macros for complex instructions.
+An interesting (mis)feature of ANSI.SYS is the ability to remap any key on the keyboard in order to perform shortcuts or macros for complex instructions.
 Using special escape sequences, the user can define any keystroke that has a character-code mapping to simulate an arbitrary sequence of such keystrokes.
-This feature was also used to create simple trojans out of text files laced with nefarious keyboard remaps, known as "ANSI bombs".
+This was used to create simple trojans out of text files laced with nefarious keyboard remaps, known as "ANSI bombs".
 A number of products were released to protect users against this: